spamegg1/reviews/README.md

 There are practice quizzes (called *in video quizzes*) each week to prepare you for the real quiz (called *problem set*).
 A 70% score is needed to pass.
 You can attempt the real quiz 3 times every 8 hours.
 Other than that there is no limitation.
 The questions are about 2 or 3 player games (there are a few about 4-5 player games).
 You gotta read carefully, take your time, calculate, reason, draw diagrams and tables with pencil and paper... and you should be fine.
 They are very doable!

 There is also a [second course](http://www.game-theory-class.org/game-theory-II.html) on Coursera.
 Looked at its contents.
 Still don't see its relevance to CS.
+Apparently it's used in open world game design, and some crypto currency security.

 *Spam's recommendation: If you are into math, econ, games and cool fun stuff, definitely take it!
 It's a great course.
 It will make you look at everything in life differently.
 Otherwise you might want to take some other electives that are more relevant to CS.*